ht1212/quality_quantity_modelling/README.md

 R can be downloaded for free, the latest version R-3.6.0 is avaliable to download here: https://cran.r-project.org/bin/windows/base/

-Users should install the following packages prior to running any analysis, packages can be installed from the R terminal as follows:
+Users should install the following R packages prior to running any analysis, packages can be installed from the R terminal as follows:

 ```install.packages(c('ggplot2', 'wesanderson', 'ggpubr', 'compiler', 'MASS', 'binom', 'survival', 'survminer', 'ResourceSelection', 'RColorBrewer', 'fields' , 'NumDeriv' )) ```